anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week2.md

 #### Deployment constraints

 Should you take into account deployment constraints when picking a model?
-- **Yes**,, if baseline is already established and goal is to build and deploy.
+- **Yes**, if the baseline is already established and the goal is to build and deploy.
-- **No** (or not necessarily), if purpose is to *establish a baseline* and determine what is possible and might be worth pursuing.
+- **No** (or not necessarily), if the purpose is to *establish a baseline* and determine what is possible and might be worth pursuing.

 #### Sanity-check for code and algorithm